coq/ceps/text/xxx-rewrite-rules.md

 the type checker which might reject conversion of two convertible terms in the extended theory.
-These drawbacks can be in part alleviated by implementing a modular confluence checker as advocated in the paper [The Taming of the Rew](https://hal.archives-ouvertes.fr/hal-02901011) and as is currently implemented in Agda by Jesper Cockx.
+These drawbacks can be in part alleviated by implementing a modular confluence checker as advocated in the paper [The Taming of the Rew] and as is currently implemented in Agda by Jesper Cockx.

+[The Taming of the Rew]: https://hal.archives-ouvertes.fr/hal-02901011

 # Alternatives